Fields represent values extracted from record detail pages or values added by the ORA user.

-Fields represent values extracted from record detail pages.
-ORA finds field values in various places, but a common source is a table of field labels and values as seen in this example taken from Ancestry:
+When extracting Fields from a record detail page, ORA finds Field values in various places, but a common source is a table of Field labels and values as seen in this example taken from Ancestry:

 Most fields are visible in the Control Panel, but some are intended for use in templates and are not visible.

 ORA does not have a pre-defined dictionary of fields that occur in the collections of the supported repositories.
 It detects fields by looking at the content of pages that include record details.